IRAS-HKA/LLM_Scene_Docker/README.md

 1. Connect to Docker
 2. enter on the terminal

-ros2 service call /user_interaction llm_interfaces/srv/UserInteraction {''}
+ros2 service call /LLM/user_interaction llm_interfaces/srv/UserInteraction {''}

-ros2 service call scene_interpretation llm_interfaces/srv/SceneInterpretation "{user_input: 'TEST'}"
+ros2 service call /LLM/scene_interpretation llm_interfaces/srv/SceneInterpretation "{user_input: 'TEST'}"

 Please not in the {}-brackets should be the ObjectDetections, so that the Website can display them.